Frequently Asked Questions

 We welcome students to begin their application prior to taking the USMLE Step 1 or Step 2 CK test.
 However, your application will not be reviewed by the Admissions Committee for a decision until a score is provided or a waiver is granted.

-As an alternative, applicants may submit an evaluation from another clinical rotation at a US institution in lieu of the USMLE test score.
+An evaluation from a clinical rotation at another US institution may be accepted as a substitute for a USMLE test score in some cases.
 We also accept the German Physikum in lieu of a USMLE score.

 Please send an email to OIA at firstname.lastname@example.org requesting a USMLE waiver.
 Your email should include your request, full name, and resume or curriculum vitae as an attachment.
 USMLE waivers are very limited and will not be available for the majority of applicants.